o2r-project/o2r-guestlister/README.md

 * `OAUTH_CLIENT_SECRET` __Required__
   The client secret for your instance.

+## Sessions

+Guestlister uses [express-session](https://github.com/expressjs/session) for the session management with [connect-ensure-login](https://github.com/jaredhanson/connect-ensure-login).
+It stores its own sessions in a collection named `guestlist`.

+For simplicity, both the bouncer data and guestlister sessions are stored in the same database.

 ## Development

 Settings have to be provided as environment variables, either at start time or via the debug configuration of your IDE.